 - Principal repaid in equal annual payments after grace period.

 The resources can be used for projects that deliver global environmental benefits in one or several of GEF’s areas of work, including biodiversity, climate change, international waters, land degradation and chemicals and waste management.
-The funding size is flexible and expected to range up to approximately $15 million per project.
+The funding cap for a typical project is set at $15 million.

-Eligible GEF Partner Agencies can submit project proposals on behalf of private and public sector recipients to the GEF.
-Here is the list of all 14 GEF Partner Agencies;
+GEF Partner Agencies can submit project proposals on behalf of private and public sector recipients to the GEF.

-Applications for the $110 million Non-Grant Pilot follow the procedures described in the GEF Council document GEF/C.42/Inf.08, Operational Modalities for Public Private Partnership Programs;
+Applications for the $136 million Non-Grant Instrument Program follow the procedures described in the GEF Council document GEF/C.42/Inf.08, Operational Modalities for Public Private Partnership Programs.

 For further information, please contact an eligible GEF Partner Agency or the GEF Secretariat: